A variety of questions are examined in the study, that include:

 - Which workers demonstrate more attachment to unions and see benefits in union representation?

 - In addition we examine the job quality and experiences of those who work from home and those employed in essential front-line services and who had to ‘go into’ work.

 THIS RESEARCH IS IMPORTANT

-Covid-19 has turned our economy and our working and private lives up-side down.
+Covid-19 turned our economy and our working and private lives up-side down.
 To date its effects on people’s job quality and well-being have not been examined in Ireland.
-The Working in Ireland Survey 2021 will be the first comprehensive study to examine these important questions.
+The WIIS 2021 is the first and only comprehensive study to examine these important questions.
 It is a benchmark study that will not only permit us to assess the effects of the pandemic on working people in Ireland, but it will also provide a scientifically robust point of reference for future studies.

 This is important as it will allow us to provide points of comparison over time so that we might better monitor movements in job quality and identify its drivers.